EskanderAmadov/cross-course-project-squareeyes/README.md

 # squareeyes

-This is my website square eyes.
+This is my website.
 There is only one movie that is clickable.
 The movie that is clickable is sweetheart.
 Otherwise, everything else is functional on the website.

 I have tried to run my code thru https://validator.w3.org/ to check if my code was correct.